Within the Automation Profile page you have access to following information describing the automation:

 - Overview: a short description of the task/process.

 - Auto-generated ID: the auto-generated unique ID of the automation idea from the database, that can be used in API calls or other purposes.

 - Tags: a tag can be added, modified or deleted.
 This helps group or create links between different ideas or automations.

-- Useful Links: links can be added to useful materials or documents needed for the automations or ideas. (available only for ideas from Process Mining)
+- Useful Links: links can be added to useful materials or documents needed for the automations or ideas. (available only for ideas from Process Mining and Task Mining)

 - High Level Assessment: general information about the task/process collected from the submitter of the employee-driven ideas.

 - Detailed Assessment: advanced information about the task/process, used to compute the estimated benefits and the ease of implementation collected from the Process Owner or the submitter of the CoE-driven ideas.